maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakararuraru P2P addresses ...</translation>

 YES
-The translation is problematic for several reasons:
-- "Whakararuraru" commonly means "trouble" or "problem", not "loading".
-- "addresses" is untranslated and should be in Māori.
-- The ellipsis (…) in the source is replaced by three dots "...", which should ideally match the source formatting.
+The translation is problematic.
+"Whakararuraru" means "trouble" or "disturbance," which is not an accurate translation of "Loading."
+Additionally, "addresses" is left untranslated and should be adapted into Māori if possible.
+The ellipsis character ("…") should be consistent with the source.
 A better translation would be:
-"Kei te uta i ngā wāhitau P2P…"

-Corrected translation:
+Correct translation:
-<translation>Kei te uta i ngā wāhitau P2P…</translation>
+Kei te uta i ngā wāhitau P2P…
 ```

 ```
         <source>Loading banlist…</source>
         <translation>Whakararuraru ana, ka whakapau kaha ki te whakamāori i te kupu whakamāoritanga.</translation>

 YES
-The translation is incorrect and unrelated to the source text.
-The source "Loading banlist…" refers to the process of loading a list of banned items/users.
-The given Maori translation reads as "Having trouble, will strive to translate the translation," which is not equivalent in meaning.
+The translation is problematic.
+The provided 'mi' (Māori) translation does not accurately translate "Loading banlist…".
+Instead, it vaguely refers to trying hard to translate the word "translation", which is unrelated to the source.

 Correct translation:
-"Kei te uta rārangi aukati…"
+Kei te uta i te rārangi aukati…
 ```

 ```